top of page

 Obstructive sleep apnea is a common and serious disorder in which breathing repeatedly stops for 10 seconds or more during sleep.
 The disorder results in decreased oxygen in the blood and can briefly awaken sleepers throughout the night.

-Sleep-disordered breathing in children can often lead to Obstructive-Sleep Apnea (OSA) in adults.
+Sleep-disordered breathing in children can often lead to obstructive sleep Apnea (OSA) in adults.
 Symptoms of this disorder include:

 • High blood pressure or stroke